On the topology of sums in powers of an algebraic number: Final remarks and open problems

 \section{Final remarks and open problems}

 Our first remark concerns the case $q\in(m,m+1)$ with $m\ge2$.
 Here the natural definition for $\La(q)$ is

-Theorem~\ref{thm:main} holds for this case, provided $\alpha\in\BR$ (as well as Case 1 of Theorem~\ref{thm:1})--- the proof is essentially the same.
+Theorem~\ref{thm:main} holds for this case, provided $\alpha\in\BR$ (and so does Case~1 of Theorem~\ref{thm:1})--- the proof is essentially the same.
 The case of non-real $\alpha$ is less straightforward, since there is no ready-to-apply complex machinery for $m\ge2$.
 (Basically, we need that if $\alpha$ is a zero of a polynomial with coefficients in $\{-m,\ldots,m\}$, then the attractor of the iterated function system $\{\alpha z + j\}_{j=0}^m$ in the complex plane is connected.
 This can be verified for $m=2,3$ but we do not know if this is true in general.)
 Note also that an analogue of Theorem~\ref{thm:dr} for $m\ge2$ has been proved in \cite{DrMc}.

 We do not know whether the extra condition that $-q$ is not a conjugate of $q$ is really necessary in the second claim of Theorem~\ref{thm:1}.
 In particular, is it true that $L(\sqrt\varphi)=0$ if $\varphi$ is the golden ratio?